Kublai Khan: Enthronement and civil war

 This led to warfare between Kublai and Ariq Böke, which resulted in the destruction of the Mongol capital at Karakorum.
 In Shaanxi and Sichuan, Möngke's army supported Ariq Böke.
-Kublai dispatched Lian Xixian to Shaanxi and Sichuan, where they executed Ariq Böke's civil administrator Liu Taiping and won over several wavering generals.
+Kublai dispatched Lian Xixian to Shaanxi and Sichuan, where they executed Ariq Böke's civil administrator Liu Taiping, and won over several wavering generals.
 To secure the southern front, Kublai attempted a diplomatic resolution and sent envoys to Hangzhou, but Jia broke his promise and arrested them.
 Kublai sent Abishqa as new khan to the Chagatai Khanate.
 Ariq Böke captured Abishqa, two other princes, and 100 men, and he had his own man, Alghu, crowned khan of Chagatai's territory.
 In the first armed clash between Ariq Böke and Kublai, Ariq Böke lost and his commander Alamdar was killed at the battle.
 In revenge, Ariq Böke had Abishqa executed.
 Kublai cut off supplies of food to Karakorum with the support of his cousin Kadan, son of Ögedei Khan.
 Karakorum quickly fell to Kublai's large army, but following Kublai's departure it was temporarily re-taken by Ariq Böke in 1261.
 Yizhou governor Li Tan revolted against Mongol rule in February 1262, and Kublai ordered his Chancellor Shi Tianze and Shi Shu to attack Li Tan.
 The two armies crushed Li Tan's revolt in just a few months and Li Tan was executed.
 These armies also executed Wang Wentong, Li Tan's father-in-law, who had been appointed the Chief Administrator of the Central Secretariat (Zhongshu Sheng) early in Kublai's reign and became one of Kublai's most trusted Han Chinese officials.
 The incident instilled in Kublai a distrust of ethnic Hans.
 After becoming emperor, Kublai banned granting the titles of and tithes to ethnic Han warlords.

+During the civil war, both sides hurriedly conscripted new soldiers, including clergymen and male monks.
+On 28 January 1264, Kublai imposed land and commercial taxes on all religious establishments, traditionally exempted from Mongol taxation, that tilled soils and conducted trade.

 Chagatayid Khan Alghu, who had been appointed by Ariq Böke, declared his allegiance to Kublai and defeated a punitive expedition sent by Ariq Böke in 1262.
 The Ilkhan Hulagu also sided with Kublai and criticized Ariq Böke.
-Ariq Böke surrendered to Kublai at Xanadu on August 21, 1264.
+Ariq Böke surrendered to Kublai at Xanadu on 21 August 1264.
 The rulers of the western khanates acknowledged Kublai's victory and rule in Mongolia.
 When Kublai summoned them to a new kurultai, Alghu Khan demanded recognition of his illegal position from Kublai in return.
 Despite tensions between them, both Hulagu and Berke, khan of the Golden Horde, at first accepted Kublai's invitation.
 However, they soon declined to attend the kurultai.
 Kublai pardoned Ariq Böke, although he executed Ariq Böke's chief supporters.